Skip to content

 Secondary channels

-Some marks, such as "rect" and "rule", also support secondary positional channels, which allow specifying a range that the mark should cover in the visualization.
+Some marks, such as "arrow", "rect", and "rule", also support secondary positional channels, which allow specifying an interval that the mark should cover in the visualization.

 x2